What is a Multi-Level BOM (Indented BOM)?

 Managing Multi-Level BOMs in an MRP system

-A modern MRP system that can handle multi-level BOMs, however, is a godsend to manufacturers struggling with BOM management and production planning.
-Allowing to easily create multi-level BOMs and instantly tie them to shop floor and inventory management, a well-designed BOM software drastically reduces the amount of work needed to put into managing the production of items with a multi-level structure.
+A modern MRP system that can handle multi-level BOMs is a godsend to manufacturers struggling with BOM management and production planning.
+Allowing you to easily create multi-level BOMs and instantly tie them to shop floor and inventory management, a well-designed BOM software drastically reduces the amount of work needed to manage the production of items with a multi-level structure.

 In practice, each sub-level item or subassembly within an MRP system is a separate SKU.
 It could be: